vladikbek/streamlit-slowed-generator/README.md

-# Slowed & Sped Up Generator

-A Streamlit web application that allows users to modify the speed of various audio files (WAV, MP3, FLAC, etc.).
-Create slowed down and sped up versions of your audio files with adjustable settings.
+# 🎧 Audio Tools

+A Streamlit web application featuring tools for audio manipulation.

 ## Features

+This multi-page application provides the following tools (selectable from the sidebar):

+**1. Slowed & Sped Up Generator:**
-- Upload various audio file formats (requires ffmpeg for non-WAV).
+- Upload a single audio file (various formats supported via ffmpeg).
-- Configure speed versions (Slowed, Super Slowed, Ultra Slowed, Sped Up) using checkboxes and sliders in the sidebar.
+- Configure speed versions (Slowed, Super Slowed, Ultra Slowed, Sped Up, Super Sped Up) using checkboxes and sliders in the sidebar.
-- Output all versions, including a processed version of the original, in standardized 44.1 kHz, 16-bit WAV format.
+- Generates processed versions (including a processed original) in standardized 44.1 kHz, 16-bit WAV format.
-- Normalize all output files to 0 dBFS.
+- Normalizes all output files to 0 dBFS.
-- Preview all generated versions in the browser.
+- Previews all generated versions.
-- Download individual modified versions.
+- Download individual versions or all versions as a single ZIP file.

+**2. Audio Converter:**
+- Upload multiple audio files simultaneously (various formats supported via ffmpeg).
+- Converts all uploaded files to standardized 44.1 kHz, 16-bit WAV format.
+- Normalizes all output files to 0 dBFS.
+- Previews all converted files.
-- Download all generated versions (including processed original) as a single ZIP file.
+- Download individual converted files or all converted files as a single ZIP file.

 ## Installation